orchidhq/Orchid/OrchidCore/src/orchid/resources/posts/news/2019-09-10-summer-recap.md

 ---
 title: 'Summer 2019 Update: Summer Recap'
-description: Summer 2019 Monthly Orchid Update
+description: Summer 2019 Orchid News
 tags:
-  - Monthly Orchid Update
+  - Orchid News
 ---

 Sorry for the absence, it's been a very busy summer for me!
 Lots of stuff going on both for me and for Orchid, so stick around to see what's coming up!